 Education can also reduce anxiety and fear patients may have for a procedure or treatment.
 Those educated patients will be happy customers and likelier to tell friends and family about their pleasant experience with the physician’s office.

 There are a few methods to educate patients including factual, sensory, and participatory teaching.
-The medical assistant will have different printed and virtual educational materials to educate patients.
+The medical assistant will have different methods of printed and virtual educational materials to educate patients.

 In addition, a physician’s office may have a general information packet to explain many of the administrative matters involved in scheduling and billing.